Sylvia Hernandez-DiStasi (She/Her) – Artistic Director, Co-Founder, Master Teacher

 John joined the Actors Gymnasium in August of 2016 as our Office Coordinator.
 Originally from Boston, he moved to Chicago to study theatre at Northwestern, concentrating in acting and theatre management.
 After graduation, he started a freelance business doing web design and home tech support.
-He recently performed a trick fiddling routine on ABC’s The Gong Show.
-John is excited to be working in a position that combines his technical and creative interests and is thrilled to have found a home in Chicago’s circus community!
+He was most recently seen doing a trick fiddling routine on season 2 of ABC’s The Gong Show.
+John is excited to be working in a position that combines his technical and creative interests and is thrilled to have found a home in Chicago’s circus community! www.johnmacgaffey.com

 Deanna is an actor, educator and theatre-maker who is proud to be part of Chicago’s community of artists.
 As an educator, Deanna has worked with Catharsis Productions and is currently a Company Member with Barrel of Monkeys.
 She is most passionate about projects with a focus on social justice, inclusion, and the development of arts integrative curriculum.